handroll/handroll/docs/index.rst

   stored in JSON.
 * Be extensible for users who want to write their own plugins.
 * Provide timing information to see file processing time.
+* Find the site source root so you don't have to.
+If you're anywhere in your site's source, calling ``handroll`` without the site input parameter will trigger handroll to look for your site's root directory.

 The remaining documentation provides additional details about all listed features.